VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

       # some parameters might not be rendered.
 The format of the parameters might
       # also change in future releases.
       #
-      # Note: Enabling this exposes parameters in the Prometheus UI and API.
+      # Note: Enabling this exposes parameters in the VMUI and API.
 Make sure
       # that you don't have secrets exposed as parameters if you enable this.
       #
       # include_parameters: <boolean> | default false